Skip to main content

 Eligibility criteria

-To be eligible for the Generalist Stream in the Australian Government Graduate Program (AGGP), you must:
+To be eligible for the Generalist Stream in the Australian Government Graduate Program (AGGP), you must submit your application with evidence of the following:

 Benefits

-As a graduate in the Generalist Stream, you will gain valuable skills and experience by working alongside dedicated people who design, develop, and deliver policies, programs and services for all Australians.
-Generalist graduates working in the Australian Government receive excellent benefits, including:
+As a graduate with the Australian Government, you'll gain valuable skills and experience.
+You'll work alongside dedicated people who design, develop, and deliver policies, programs and services for all Australians.

 Locations

-Most graduate positions are located in Canberra, with some opportunities available nationwide in major cities.
+Positions are available in Canberra.
+A limited number of positions may be available nationwide in major cities.
 Relocation assistance may be available for successful candidates.

 What to expect in this program